 For twenty years, SEO meant one thing: rank in Google's ten blue links.
 In 2026, a growing share of searches never reach those links at all.
-People ask ChatGPT.
-They read Google's AI Overviews.
+People ask ChatGPT a question and get an answer.
+They read Google's AI Overview and move on.
 They let AI Mode do the comparison shopping for them.
-The answer arrives pre-assembled — and it cites a handful of sources.
+The response arrives pre-assembled, and it cites a small handful of sources along the way.

 Generative Engine Optimization (GEO) is the practice of becoming one of those sources.
-And it's growing fast: searches for "generative engine optimization" now run at roughly 5,400 per month in the US alone, with "GEO SEO" adding another 2,400.
-This isn't a fringe topic anymore — it's the biggest shift in search since mobile.
+It's growing fast too.
+Searches for "generative engine optimization" now run at roughly 5,400 per month in the US alone, with "GEO SEO" adding another 2,400.
+This isn't a fringe topic anymore.
+It's arguably the biggest shift in search behavior since mobile took over.

-This guide covers what GEO actually is, how AI systems choose which sites to cite, the nine tactics that measurably work, and how to track whether any of it is paying off.
+This guide covers what GEO actually is, how AI systems decide which sites to cite, nine tactics that measurably work, and how to track whether any of it is paying off.

 What Is Generative Engine Optimization?

-GEO is the process of optimizing your website so that AI systems — ChatGPT, Google AI Overviews and AI Mode, Perplexity, Gemini, Claude — cite, quote, or recommend your content when they generate answers.
+GEO is the process of optimizing your website so that AI systems (ChatGPT, Google AI Overviews and AI Mode, Perplexity, Gemini, Claude) cite, quote, or recommend your content when they generate an answer.

-The term comes from a 2023 academic paper that tested which content changes made large language models more likely to cite a source.
-The researchers found that concrete numbers, quotable statements, and cited authority increased visibility in AI answers by up to 40%.
-Since then, GEO has evolved from a lab experiment into a discipline that overlaps with — but is distinct from — classic SEO.
+The term traces back to a 2023 academic paper that tested which content changes made large language models more likely to cite a source.
+The researchers found that adding concrete statistics, quotable phrasing, and cited authority increased visibility in AI-generated answers by as much as 40%.
+Since then, GEO has grown from a research finding into a discipline that overlaps with classic SEO while asking very different questions.

 GEO vs SEO: What Actually Changes